 Inexpensive and readily available, these dial-top thermometers require a minute or less to provide a temperature reading once you insert the probe into the thickest part of the meat.
 It can be difficult to read the temperature, however, and you’ll get a false reading if you insert the thermometer incorrectly.
 Instant-read analog thermometers do not remain in the meat while it cooks.

 Just push the probe into the thickest part of the meat, wait a few seconds, and read the temperature.
 Digital instant-read meat thermometers don’t stay inside the oven while the meat cooks.

 Shaped like a large, two-prong cooking fork, these thermometers are especially useful for outdoor grilling.
 They provide a nearly instant reading at the end of cooking time.

 These thermometers provide the best of both worlds: the probe remains inside the meat as it cooks, while the base unit sits on the nearby counter where you can easily read it.
 A cord, which is thin enough not to break the oven door’s seal, connects the two.
 These are accurate, easy to use, and often have additional features such as timers and alarms.

-These thermometers are similar to the digital leave-in probes mentioned above, but they transmit wirelessly to the base unit.
+These thermometers are similar to digital leave-in probes, but they transmit wirelessly to the base unit.
 That makes this type of thermometer a great choice for both outdoor grilling and indoor cooking.

 Some meat thermometers do nothing more than indicate temperature; others have lots of bells and whistles.
 Every meat thermometer, whether simple or fancy, should provide accurate, easy-to-read results in a timely manner.
 If you prefer something beyond basic, however, here are some of the handiest features to look for.